Alfresco/docs-alfresco/content-services/6.2/config/smart-folders/sf-faq.md

 The Smart Folder itself can't be edited in Alfresco Content Services, except through the Smart Folder Template.
 For more information about Smart Folder Templates, see [Apply a Smart Folder Template]({% link content-services/6.2/using/smart-folders.md %}).

-## Are Smart Folders supported in a multi-tenant production environment?

-No, Smart Folders are not supported in a multi-tenant production environment.

 ## Can I use multi-value properties with Smart Folders?

 Properties that can have multiple values are supported in a query.
 However, you can't upload new content and set a value for a multi-value property.